ahmed-e-abdulaziz/glsync/README.md

 ## LeetCode Cookie

-You need LeetCode's session cookie to access the GraphQL endpoints to get the code submissions.
+You need LeetCode's session cookie to access the GraphQL endpoints and get the code submissions.

 You can get the cookie by doing the following:

 1. Log in to <https://leetcode.com>
-2. Open developer tools/console, here is how to do it in Chrome <https://developer.chrome.com/docs/devtools/open>
+2. Open developer tools or console.
+Here is how to do it in Chrome <https://developer.chrome.com/docs/devtools/open>
-3. Navigate to **Application** tab
+3. Navigate to the **Application** tab
-4. Select **Cookies** on the left panel
+4. Select **Cookies** in the left panel
 5. Copy the value for **LEETCODE_SESSION**

 ## Usage